latrobe-design-system/latrobe-design-system.github.io/_docs/content/logo-showcase.md

 {% include sample-iframe.html snippet="src/logo-showcase/snippets/logo-showcase.html" %}

-## Settings
+## Modifiers

-`data-columns` can be set to 4, 5 or 6 - this will set the maximum images per line

-## Use within a block
+By default the maximum number of logos in a row is 6.

+Use the modifiers below to limit row to 5 or 4 max as desired based on total number of logos.

+{% include sample-iframe.html snippet="src/logo-showcase/snippets/logo-showcase-5col.html" %}

-{% include sample-iframe.html snippet="src/logo-showcase/snippets/logo-showcase-block.html" %}
+{% include sample-iframe.html snippet="src/logo-showcase/snippets/logo-showcase-4col.html" %}